What is AlternativeNamesPolicy in interface naming scheme?

 Resolution

-The feature AlternativeNamesPolicy is added from RHEL 8.5 and above version where it allow the feature to create alternate names for existing interfaces.
-It is space-separated list of policies by which the interface's alternative names should be set.
+The feature AlternativeNamesPolicy is available in RHEL 8.5 and later versions where alternate names for existing interfaces can be created.
+There is space-separated list of policies by which the interface's alternative names should be set.
 Each of the policies may fail, and all successful policies are used.
 The available policies are "database", "onboard", "slot", "path", and "mac".
 If the kernel does not support the alternative names, then this setting will be ignored.

 "database"